 - Ensure both your spelling and grammar is correct.
 In addition, check that you have labeled your tables and figures correctly and are referring to the correct tables and figures in your text.
 Once you are happy with the manuscript, ask a friend, colleague or professional editing and proofreading service to check your work.

 With Enago’s English Editing & Proofreading service your success is just a step awaySubmit Your Manuscript

-An effective cover letter may turn out to be the key to your manuscript being accepted by the journal.
+Drafting an effective cover letter for your journal submission may turn out to be the key to your manuscript being accepted by the journal.

 It is worth investing some time writing a powerful cover letter for your journal article submission.
 It is a good opportunity to tell the journal editor why your research is new and significant.
 The editor needs to decide whether your article will attract interested readers so they can sell their journal.
 Therefore, your cover letter needs to be a “sales pitch” that persuades the editor to consider your article for the review process.

 Step 3.2: Format of the Journal Submission Cover Letter

 Most journals require a similar format for the cover letter.
 However, first check the “instructions for authors” of the journal you are submitting your paper to.
 This will tell you if you need to include any specific information.
 Check for an example of what your cover letter could look like.

 Step 3.3: Additional Information

 - a list of potential reviewers (with contact information)

 - a list of other similar manuscripts that you are working on or are awaiting review with another journal.